QueenofParts/Project2-Room2/README.md

-Project2-Room2
+# Project2-Room2

-AI and ML Bootcamp: Project 2 Room 2
+## AI and ML Bootcamp: Project 2 Room 2

-Table of Contents:
+## Table of Contents:

 Motivation

 Focus of Exercise

 Installation and Usage:

  	Our Code

 	Expert Advisor
 Collaborators

 Credits

 Websites and other Sources

 Original Assignment Instructions and Rubric

-Motivation:
+## Motivation:

 Our motivation in this challenge is to take an existing stock analyzing algorithm and see if we could successfully use some specific stocks to test its accuracy.
 We chose to analyze a stock picking algorithm we found in the BGFX community of stock market trading enthusiasts.

-The algorithm is called Expert Advisor and was authored by Henry Cheong, a mentor in the BGFX trading community, and Bailey Gravois, CEO of Nova Funding.
+The algorithm is called **Expert Advisor** and was authored by **Henry Cheong**, a mentor in the BGFX trading community, and **Bailey Gravois**, CEO of Nova Funding.

 They have graciously permitted us to use Expert Advisor as the subject of our group project.

-The focus of this exercise:
+## The focus of this exercise:

 Our goal is to determine if the Expert Advisor algorithm is applicable to other assets, besides the US 30 Index, for which it was designed.

-Methodology:
+## Methodology:

 Our intention is to test its accuracy on other assets or indexes.
 Expert Advisor is able to be tested on any asset, however, in order to demonstrate its ability to orchestrate buy/sell decisions which will produce a profit, it needs time to do that.
 Most stocks or assets do not change quickly enough or frequently enough for us to be able to demonstrate results in the short time frame we have been allotted to do this project.
 Therefore, we chose several very volatile assets to test EA on, so we could conduct our analysis of the results during this week.

-Here are the assets we have chosen to study:
+### Here are the assets we have chosen to study:

-Nividia  (NVDA)
+**Nividia**  (NVDA)

-Apple 	AAPL
+**Apple**  (AAPL)

-Google  GOOG
+**Google**  (GOOG)

-Gold  XAU/USD
+**Gold**  (XAU/USD)

-Dow Jones  DOW
+**Dow Jones**  (DOW)

-Installation and Usage:
+## Installation and Usage:

-•	Our Code: (Analysis of Expert Advisor)
+**Our Code: (Analysis of Expert Advisor)**

 1. This code is to be run on Mac or PC with the following tools installed:

 2. You must install the following dependencies to run this code:

 	i.	pandas as pd

 	ii.	os

 	iii.	datetime import datetime

 	iv.	time

 	v.	functions import *

 	vi.	numpy as np

 	vii.	matplotlib.pyplot as plt

 	viii.	matplotlib.dates as mdates

 	ix.	matplotlib.ticker as ticker

 	x.	matplotlib.colors as mcolors

 	xi.	matplotlib.cm as cm

 	xii.	matplotlib.colors import Normalize

 	xiii.	matplotlib import rcParams

 	xiv.
 Pandas Scikit Learn: KMeans

 	xv.
 Scikit Learn: PCA

 	xvi.
 Scikit Learn: StandardScaler

-•	Expert Advisor:
+**Expert Advisor:**

 1. Install EA on 1 min chart.
 2. Load the set files.
 3. The timings in set files can be different from your broker, you should run this bot only in High volatility period that is when New York Session opens 		Start it 5 mins before
 4. If volatility is finished, try to run the bot next day.
 Don't be greedy to pass in one day.
 5. Run on small lot sizes first before running actual lots, if getting loss then its low volatility, wait till you get profit in small lots then increase lot 	sizes to actual lot sizes as per the recommendation.
 6. Remember to run the bot on a VPS.
 VPS location are set based off the prop firm server's location.
 Ideally you want the latency (ms) to be below 50ms.

-Collaborators:
+## Collaborators:

 The collaborators for this project are: